tonsV2/dothttp/README.md

-# dothttp - Perform http requests from files
+# dothttp - Perform http requests defined in files

 Please see the examples folder for examples.